How to Calculate Loan Interest?

 Principal loan amount × Annual interest rate × Term = Total Interest

-For example, if you’re taking a $20,000 loan with an annual interest rate of 8% and plan to pay it off within three years, here’s how to calculate the simple interest:
+For example, if you’re taking a $20,000 loan with an annual interest rate of 8% and plan to pay it off within three years, here’s how you'd calculate:

 20,000 × 0.08 × 3 = $4,800